sotojuan/exchalk/readme.md

 ## 256-colors

 ExChalk does not support anything other than the base eight colors, which guarantees it will work on all terminals and systems.
-For this the lower level [`IO.ANSI`](https://github.com/jbnicolai/ansi-256-colors) or the awesome [Bunt](https://github.com/rrrene/bunt) can be used.
+Some terminals, specifically `xterm` compliant ones, will support the full range of 8-bit colors.
+For this, the lower level [`IO.ANSI`](https://hexdocs.pm/elixir/IO.ANSI.html) or the awesome [Bunt](https://github.com/rrrene/bunt) can be used.

 ## Windows